 Programs of Work

-B’more for Healthy Babies (BHB) is a citywide initiative, led by the Baltimore City Health Department with Family League and HealthCare Access Maryland, to reduce infant mortality and improve the health of mothers and babies.
-Family League serves as the lead for the home visiting strategy and BHB Communities; an initiative focused on two Baltimore neighborhoods, Upton/Druid Heights, and Patterson Park North and East and School Readiness.
+B’more for Healthy Babies (BHB) is a citywide initiative, led by the Baltimore City Health Department (BCHD)with the support of Family League and HealthCare Access Maryland, to reduce infant mortality and improve the health of mothers and babies.
+Family League serves as the co-lead with BCHD for the home-visiting strategy and BHB Communities, an initiative focused on two Baltimore neighborhoods, Upton/Druid Heights, and Patterson Park North and East and School Readiness.

 Family League of Baltimore serves as a facilitating partner for the Community School strategy in partnership with Baltimore City Public Schools, the Mayor’s Office and Baltimore City Council.
 The Baltimore Community School strategy is composed of two critical components: Community Schools and Out of School programs.
 A Community School is a place and a set of strategic partnerships that promote student achievement, positive conditions for learning, and the well-being of families and communities.
 Out-Of-School Time (OST) programs provide students with the opportunity to explore new ideas, build 21st century skills, find new talents, and experience success.

 Family League of Baltimore in partnership with the Mayor and City Council of Baltimore is committed to supporting students through a collective effort to surround them with opportunities for success and to remove barriers keeping them from attending school regularly and from being engaged/supported in school, at home and in their communities.

 Expanded Youth Programs offer comprehensive and single focused Out of School Time (OST) programming to young people of all ages (school age up to age 24) in Baltimore City community locations.
 These diverse programs led by community – based organizations are aimed at improving outcomes for young people in underserved/under resourced communities.

 OST programs provide students the opportunity to explore new ideas, build new skills, find new talents and experience success.